Arulmouzhi/SQLGifts/README.md

 * Removing Existing columns
 * Adding New Columns

-Due to the above challenges, we cannot simply go for Static Solution to find Fill Rate of a table.
+Due to the above challenge's, we cannot simply go for Static Solution to find Fill Rate of a table.
 Instead, we need something like Dynamic Approach to avoid our future re-works.

 <br />